 Planning for Connectivity

 Restoring and reconnecting landscapes requires a proactive approach; it is not part of the typical land use management laws and regulations at any level of government.
 That’s why Wildlands Network pursues regulatory strategies to pass new laws or amend existing ones so that land use managers have a duty to designate and preserve wildlife corridors.
 In our state legislation approach we envision connectivity will be planned and implemented by a number of agencies, led by each state’s department of fish and wildlife, in conjunction with state departments of transportation.

-Our model legislation created by the lawyers on our policy team provides that priority conservation areas will be determined with consideration for the needs of species at risk, including animals with endangered or threatened status and unstable population size, and habitats at risk of fragmentation caused by man-made barriers, including roads, dams, culverts, and commercial and residential developments.
+Our model legislation created by the lawyers on our policy team provides that priority conservation areas will be designated with consideration for the needs of species at risk, including animals with endangered or threatened status and unstable population size, and habitats at risk of fragmentation caused by man-made barriers, including roads, dams, culverts, and commercial and residential developments.

-WCAPs will also factor in the anticipated effect of climate change on threatened and endangered species and their migration corridors.
+Our approach also anticipates the effect of climate change on threatened and endangered species and their migration corridors.
 Our goal is for states to create a plan to achieve 100% connectivity of identified corridors within five years.

 We are also researching new funding mechanisms to make mitigation projects—such as highway overpasses—a reality on the ground and to protect as many wildlife corridors as possible to ensure safe passage for both wildlife and humans throughout the state.